cwlai21/cwlai21.github.io/content/posts/2024/07-31__ChiangMai.md

 ---
-title: "Note for ChiangMai"
+title: "Trip to ChiangMai"
 date: 2024-08-01T22:11:36+07:00
 slug: /chiangmai/
-description: Exploring the mysteries of black holes, the enigmatic cosmic phenomena.
+description: Exploring the cultural immersion, natural beauty, and vibrant local charm of the most visited city, also known as the Rose of the North, in the north of the country.
 image: images/giuliano-di-paolo-G5nZkhxXYMU-unsplash.jpg
 caption: Photo by Giuliano Di Paolo on Unsplash.
 categories: